fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 ## Step 5: Run an Action

-To run an action, use the `processor.action.run` method.
+To run an action, use the `ductape.action.run` method.
 This method requires an `IActionProcessorInput` object, which specifies the environment, product, app, event (action tag), and input data.

 ### IActionProcessorInput
 | Field   | Type   | Required | Default | Description | Example |